Abraham Ribicoff: Governor of Connecticut

-After returning to his legal practice for two years, he ran for governor against incumbent Republican John Davis Lodge, winning the election by just over three thousand votes.
+After returning to his legal practice for two years, he ran for governor against incumbent Republican John Davis Lodge, winning the election with 49.5% and by just over three thousand votes.
 As governor (1955–1961), Ribicoff soon faced the challenge of rebuilding his state in the wake of devastating floods that occurred in the late summer and fall of 1955, and he successfully led bipartisan efforts to aid damaged areas.
 Ribicoff then successfully argued for increased state spending on schools and welfare programs.
 He also supported an amendment to the state constitution that enhanced the governing powers of local municipalities.
 Easily reelected in 1958, Ribicoff had by now become active on the national political scene.
 A longtime friend of Massachusetts Senator John F. Kennedy, Ribicoff had nominated his fellow New Englander for vice president at the 1956 Democratic National Convention and was one of the first public officials to endorse Kennedy's presidential campaign.

-Secretary of Health, Education, and Welfare
+Secretary of Health, Education and Welfare

 When Kennedy became president in 1961, he offered Ribicoff his choice of cabinet posts in the new administration.
 He reportedly declined the position of attorney general for fear that he might create needless controversy within the emerging Civil Rights Movement because he was Jewish, and he instead chose to be secretary of health, education, and welfare (HEW).
 Although he managed to secure a revision of the 1935 Social Security Act that liberalized requirements for Aid to Dependent Children, Ribicoff was unable to gain approval for the administration's Medicare and school aid bills.
 Eventually, he tired of attempting to manage the department, whose very size made it, in his opinion, unmanageable.

 Ribicoff reflected that he had sought out the position of HEW Secretary mainly out of concern for education and "realized that the problems of health and welfare were so overriding that education was relegated to the back burner" during his tenure.